eXpandFramework/Reactive.XAF/src/Modules/CloneMemberValue/Readme.md

 ## Details

-The module extends the `IModelMember` nodes with the `IModelMemberCloneValue` uses the next two strategies:
+This is a platform agnostic module extends the `IModelMember` nodes with the `IModelMemberCloneValue` uses the next two strategies:

 1. It monitors the `DetailView` construction sequence and projects the result to a `Previous/Current` pair which is then used to clone if the context is valid.
 2. It monitors the sequence of new object created from the XAF `ListEditor`, it then projects it similarly to a `Previous/Current` pair.